 - Try to set your sharpness of the entire photo to -50 to create ambiance.
 Adjust as necessary until it matches your unique photography style and vision for the blur.

 Related Read: How To Blur The Background In Lightroom

 7. Whitening Teeth

-Some adjustments that are done to images are to ensure your clients look their best and that is where teeth whitening during the wedding photo editing process comes in.
+Some adjustments are done to images to ensure your clients look their best and that is where teeth whitening, which is also a crucial part of learning how to edit photos, comes in.
 Depending on the shoot, lighting and shadows could darken teeth in an undesirable way.
 Even if your clients have the whitest teeth, they can appear less than perfect in photos because of the natural ivory color of teeth, effects of natural settings, and effects from the camera.
+And when that happens, it’s probably going to be the only thing they are going to focus on - no matter what a masterpiece you have created.
 Sometimes your clients will request to have their teeth whitened or other times, you may decide to do so on your own.

-Some things to consider when using the teeth whitening tool in Lightroom are:
+Some things to consider when processing wedding photos to whiten teeth in Lightroom are: